How Does Purple Bricks Work?

 Established and Regulated

-It is regulated by The Property Ombudsman (TPOS) and the Chartered Trading Standards Institute (CTSI) as well as being a member of Propertymark.
+Purple Bricks is a highly recognisable brand, regulated by The Property Ombudsman (TPOS) and the Chartered Trading Standards Institute (CTSI) as well as being a member of Propertymark.

 This means that your interactions with this online estate agent will be secure and protected.